crankingai/me-locator/README.md

-# me-locator
+# Me Locator

 IP and Geo demo.
 Find my own IP (using resolver1.opendns.com).
 Find that IP's country (using Azure Map API).
+That's all.

+The files PublicIpLocator.cs and PublicIpResolver.cs could be handy for use in other demo projects.